UW Medicine's experimental coronavirus vaccine shows promising results

 She said vaccines that would’ve taken five to seven years to develop are now projected to take just 18 months to two years, because of the sense of urgency brought on by COVID-19.

-“I’ve been in vaccine research for many, many years and I've never seen anything like this,” Fuller said.
+“I’ve been in vaccine research for many, many years and I've never seen anything like this,” said Dr. Fuller.

 The UW Medicine research is just one of a number of potential vaccines in development worldwide, including others that involve Seattle-area researchers.